MajaSLash/app-tracker/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.

 ## Contact
-For questions or feedback, please contact yourname@example.com.
+For questions or feedback, please contact me via email.